 Liverpool is ranked 6th on the list of most visited city of United Kingdom.
 Tourists come from all over the world to spectate the marvellous and stunning architectures of Liverpool, such as Albert Dock, Church of Our Lady and St Nicholas, Cavern Club, Picton Clock Tower and so forth.

-Our analysts have predicted that the population of Liverpool will enhance to 497,650 by July 2019.
-The anticipation was carried out by the standard growth rate 0.77 of Liverpool over last eight years.
+Our analysts have predicted that the population of Liverpool will enhance to 502,199 by July 2020.
+The anticipation was carried out by the standard growth rate 0.78% of Liverpool over last 9 years.

 Population Growth of Liverpool

 Looking over the past 9 years, the population of Liverpool has shown various changing, with a growth rate of 0.19% to 1.67%, adding around 903 to 7,939 number of individuals to the population of Liverpool every year.

 At the time of UK Census 2011, it came to know that 51% of the population of Liverpool is based on females and 49% on males.
 The average age of people living in Liverpool is 38 years.

 In 2009, by ethnic division, 91% of the Liverpool’s populace was White, among which 86.3% was White British, 1.0% was White Irish and 3.7% was Other White.
 3.0% of the population was Asian, in which 1.5% was Indians, 0.7% was Pakistanis, 0.3% was Bangladeshis and 0.5% was Other Asians.

 By racial proportion, 1.9% of the Liverpool’s population was made up by Black, among which 1.1% belonged to Africa, 0.5% was Black Caribbean and 0.3% was Other Black.
 Mixed Race made 2% from the total population, 1.1% was made by Chinese and 1.0% belonged to other varied race.